madiele/TwitchToPodcastRSS/README.md

 #### update

-run this inside the folder with `docker-compose.yml` inside
+run this inside the folder with `docker-compose.yml`

 `sudo docker-compose pull  && docker-compose up -d`